tomleavy/mimi-arch-draft/draft-aegis-mimi-arch-latest.md

 # Operational Context

-A basic federation scenario consists of a bi-directional data flow between actors.
+A basic federation scenario consists of a bi-directional data flow between three types of actors: clients, application servers and MIMI gateways.
 Clients communicate with application servers, application servers communicate with gateway services, and gateway services communicate with other gateway services.

 ~~~
 + - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - +